DeclanBengtson/OpenAI-API-React-App/README.md

 # Project Overview
-This project was developed as a personal project to practice the implementation of Open Ai's API into a front-end application.
+This project was developed as a personal project to practice the implementation of Open AI's API into a front-end application.
 In order to run the application locally a OpenAi API key is required.
 This can be sourced from their website [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)
 # Demo
 ![MealPlan.png](/Docs/MealPlan.png)